 Example: Novel pharmacologic approach to enhance the epigenetic and immune priming effect of decitabine in patients with advanced non-small cell lung cancer

-*For Clinical Trials In Progress, if results and conclusion are not applicable please put N/A when submitting
+*For Clinical Trials in Progress, results and conclusions are not required.

-If applicable, abstracts related to randomized controlled clinical trials (RCTs) should include the trial registry along with the unique identifying number.
-Trial registers that currently meet the publisher’s requirements can be found at http://www.icmje.org/about-icmje/faqs/clinical-trials-registration/
+Trial Registration: If applicable, abstracts related to randomized controlled clinical trials (RCTs) should include the trial registry along with the unique identifying number.
+Trial registers that currently meet the publisher’s requirements can be found here.

 Journal abbreviations should follow MEDLINE standards.
 References should be laid out at the end of the abstract.

 Lastname A, Lastname B, Lastname C. Title of journal article.
 Journal Medline abbreviation.
 Year; Volume:first page-last page.